Secure and Green RSMA-Assisted Heterogeneous ISAC: Numerical Results and Discussions

+In this section, simulations are performed to illustrate the effectiveness of the presented heterogeneous ISAC and the BF optimization scheme.
+The key simulation parameters are provided in Table \ref{tab:parameter}, respectively.
+Note that we compare the proposed RSMA-based scheme against the \emph{power-domain NOMA} (PD-NOMA), which employs the SIC at receivers and optimizes the power allocation among users.
+While the NOMA literature includes variants with explicit multi-casting capabilities, the benchmark focuses on the widely-adopted uni-casting oriented PD-NOMA to maintain a clear and interpretable comparison framework.

-The convergence performance of the SEE improvement in the PR-ISAC CRNs is shown by the solid line in Fig. \ref{iteration_com}, and the traversal algorithm is depicted by the dashed line in contrast.
+The convergence performance of the SEE improvement in the heterogeneous ISAC is shown by the solid line in Fig. \ref{iteration_com}, and the traversal algorithm is depicted by the dashed line in contrast.
 For a fixed $M_1$, the SEE gradually increases with the increase of the number of iterations.
 After an acceptable number of iterations, SEE converges.
 For a given number of iterations, SEE increases gradually with the increase of $M_1$, since the transmit power carried by a single antenna is constant.
 The greater $M_1$ is, the greater the maximum transmit power becomes, which is translated to an increase of the spatial degrees of freedom and BF design accuracy and efficiency, leading to a greater $R_{\rm S}$ for a fixed transmit power.
 Then, SEE also increases.
 As $M_1$ increases, the number of iterations required to solve the SEE gradually increases.
 This is because as $M_1$ increases, the computational complexity of the solution also increases; thus the number of iterations increases.
 For Algorithm \ref{algorithm_4} and traversal algorithm, as $M_1$ increases, the numbers of iterations required to achieve convergence are 24, 30, 39, and 30, 40, and 52, respectively.
 Obviously, compared with the traversal algorithm, under similar reliability condition and for fixed $M_1$, Algorithm \ref{algorithm_4} requires fewer iterations to achieve convergence, achieving better convergence performance and effectiveness.
+This experimental result corroborates our theoretical analysis and validates the practical convergence of the proposed Algorithm \ref{algorithm_4}.